What Is a Federal Direct Subsidized Loan?

 Beyond Subsidized Loans: Other Options Available to Student Borrowers

-Since borrower eligibility for Direct Subsidized Loans is based on borrower need, and there are annual borrowing limits, students may be interested in learning about other loan options available to them.
-There are three other types of federal loans and some borrowers may consider private student loans.
+Since eligibility for Direct Subsidized Loans is based on borrower need, and there are annual borrowing limits, you may be interested in learning about other available loan options.
+There are three other types of federal loans, and some borrowers may also want to consider private student loans.

 The three types of federal loans available outside of Direct Subsidized Loans are:

-• Direct PLUS Loans.
-PLUS Loans are options for graduate and professional students, or parents of students who are interested in borrowing a loan to help their child pay for college.
+• Direct PLUS Loans PLUS Loans are options for graduate/professional students and parents of students who are interested in borrowing a loan to help their child pay for college.
 Eligibility for this type of loan is not based on need, but the application process does require a credit check.
+The terms of these loans are somewhat less favorable than Direct Loans, which is why families will want to look at Direct Unsubsidized and Subsidized loans first.
+The interest rate on PLUS loans for the 2023-24 academic year is 8.05%.
+These loans also have an origination fee of 4.228%.

-• Direct Consolidation Loan.
-This federal loan isn’t awarded to borrowers as a part of their financial aid package.
-Instead, a Direct Consolidation Loan allows borrowers with multiple federal loans to combine (or consolidate) them into a single loan.
-The loan’s new interest rate is the weighted average, rounded up to the nearest one eighth of a percent, of the interest rates on the existing loans.
+• Direct Consolidation Loan This federal loan isn’t awarded to borrowers as a part of their financial aid package.
+Instead, a Direct Consolidation Loan allows borrowers with multiple federal loans to combine (or consolidate) them into a single loan, usually after school.
+The loan’s new interest rate is the weighted average of the current interest rates on the student loans that will be consolidated, rounded up to the nearest one eighth of a percent.

 The Takeaway